dineshbali18/GDP-2/README.md

 To implement a secure bank data storage system for Bearcat Finance, create tables for bank account details, transactions, and bank-specific information.\
 Use encrypted fields for sensitive data like account numbers and API keys, and rely on third-party APIs (e.g., Plaid) to fetch real-time transaction and balance updates.\ Ensure compliance with data protection regulations by securely hashing passwords and allowing users to manage or delete their bank information.\
 \

+**Implementation of Real-time synchronization**
+To implement real-time synchronization across devices, establish a cloud-based backend using a service such as Firebase or AWS Amplify for efficient data storage and instant updates.\
+Utilize WebSockets or real-time database listeners to immediately broadcast changes to all connected devices. \
+Additionally, implement strategies for maintaining data consistency and conflict resolution to manage simultaneous updates from various devices.